OfficeDev/m365-msteams-northwind-app-samples/lab-instructions/bespoke/ConfigurableTab.md

 ![Teams App Camp](../../assets/code-lab-banner.png)

-## Lab B05: Add a Configurable Tab
+## Add a Configurable Tab

-This lab is part of Path B, which begins with a Northwind Orders application that uses an identity system other than Azure AD.
+This lab is part of extending with capabilities for your teams app which begins with a Northwind Orders core application using the `bespoke` path.
+> Complete labs [B01](B01-begin-app.md)-[B04](B04-after-apply-styling.md) to get to the Northwind Orders core application

 Up to this point, the Northwind Teams application has had only "static" tabs.
 Static tabs are for personal use, and aren't part of a Teams channel or group chat.
 Each static tab has a single, static URL.